fboender/sshbg/README.md

 established.
 Some terminals allow you to set the background color with an escape sequence.
-It's possible to detect if the SSH command has exited from the locally executed command by polling the parent process PID in the backgrond.
+It's possible to detect if the SSH command has exited from the locally executed command by polling the parent process PID in the background.
 Combine the three and presto!
 Background colors.

 sshbg matches (regex) entries in a configuration file against the provided hostname.
 That results in a profile name, which has a background color